ndronos/c-nomorph/HowStufWorks.md

 If the chunk of code is useful to multiple different programs, it's often put into a library to make it easily reusable.

+#include    instructs the C compiler to load the library from its header file name

 (HowStuffWorks, 2017) pp. 8